-The Company had a negative total equity of $\in 0.4$ million as at 31 December 2023 (2022: positive equity $\in 2.0$ million) and 113.9% lower than the 2023 FAS forecast of $\in 2.5$ million.
-The decrease is due to the loss after tax registered in FY2023 amounting to $\in 2.3$ million (2022: $\in 5.3$ million).
-Based on current trends, further growth in revenue and operating profitability are expected for FY2024 and bar unforeseen adverse developments, it is expected that the Company will have or come close to having a profit before as well as after tax in 2024.
+The Company had a positive total equity of €0.4 million as at 31 December 2024 (2023: negative equity €0.4 million) and 137.9% higher than the 2024 FAS forecast of negative €1.1 million.
+The improvement is due to the increase in share capital and mainly in other reserves due to a shareholder's contribution (please refer to Note 32.4) despite the loss after tax registered in FY2024 amounting to €0.6 million (2023: €2.3 million).
+Based on current trends, growth in revenue and operating profitability are expected for FY2025 and bar unforeseen adverse developments, it is expected that the Company will return to profit before as well as after tax in 2025.

-The Company's total asset base stands at €120.6 million as at 31 December 2023 (2022: €110.4 million), representing an increase of €10.2 million over the prior year.
-The increase is mainly due to significant additions to Property, plant and equipment (Land & Buildings, Network and Customer Equipment) and to Intangible assets (Software and Football Broadcasting Rights after the extension of the relevant agreements until May 2027).
-In fact, the Football Broadcasting Rights asset has increased by €11.6 million.
-Recognition of such non-current assets, comes with a corresponding recognition of current and non-current liabilities spanning a number of future fiscal years and does not imply a cash expenditure during 2023.
+The Company's total asset base stands at €127.4 million as at 31 December 2024 (2023: €117.8 million), representing an increase of €9.6 million over the prior year.
+The increase is primarily due to significant additions to Intangible assets and more specifically Football Broadcasting Rights, resulting from the extension of two agreements until May 2027 and May 2032 respectively.
+In fact, the new additions in Football Broadcasting Rights asset during the year amounted to €16 million.
+Recognition of such non-current assets, comes with a corresponding recognition of current and non-current liabilities spanning a number of future fiscal years and does not imply a cash expenditure during 2024.
 The sizable improvement in Cablenet's gross profitability is a result of past investments making a positive contribution in profitability.
-While this is not the first year this has occurred, 2023 was the 3rd year in a row with an improvement and at an accelerated pace.
-2023 was also the second year, this growth also cascaded into an operating profitability improvement, as well as an inflection into an operating profit from a loss in 2022, and both improvements were achieved over and above the concurrent continuing investment the Company is undertaking in order to reach a scale of sustainable profitability.
-With investments supporting a growth in expected returns, the Company plans for 2024 to see further improvement in gross and operating profitability and that growth cascading further down to improvements in the net profitability and equity levels.
-Total assets are 1.9% (or €2.3 million) higher than those envisaged in the 2023 FAS, along with a similar increase (4.5%) in total liabilities.
-The variance from 2023 FAS is almost entirely due to the non-representation in FAS of mirror receivables and payables FY2023 entries related to our football content sharing agreement with CYTA and Primetel.
-See notes 22 and 31 for additional information.
+2024 was the 4th year in a row with an improvement in gross profitability and despite the decrease in revenue.
+2024 was also the 3rd year in a row, with an operating profitability improvement and both improvements were achieved over and above the concurrent continuing investment the Company is undertaking in order to reach a scale of sustainable profitability.
+With investments supporting a growth in expected returns, the Company plans for 2025 to see further improvement in gross and operating profitability and that growth cascading further down to improvements in the net profitability and equity levels.
+Total assets are 7.6% (or €9 million) higher than those envisaged in the 2024 FAS, along with a similar increase (6.3%) in total liabilities.
+The variance from 2024 FAS is almost entirely due to the non-representation in FAS of the addition in the Football Broadcasting Rights Asset and Liability as a result of the extension in one of the two agreements, as stated above.

-Cablenet retains a good liquidity position and has access to an undrawn portion of $\in 2.3$ million overdraft facility provided by the Bank of Cyprus as at 31 December 2023 ($\in 0.6$ million as at 31 December 2022).
-Majority shareholder, GO plc, also demonstrated its commitment to continue supporting the Company's profitable growth and investment by providing a further $\in 6$ million loan in 2023 as well as a letter of support to the Company's directors.
+Cablenet retains a good liquidity position and has access to an undrawn portion of €2.2 million overdraft facility provided by the Bank of Cyprus as at 31 December 2024 (€2.3 million as at 31 December 2023).
+Majority shareholder, GO plc, also demonstrated its commitment to continue supporting the Company's profitable growth and investment by providing a further €2.9 million loan in 2024 as well as a letter of support to the Company's directors.